 The double lumen cannula enables veno-venous extracorporeal membrane oxygenation (VV ECMO) to patients with severe respiratory failure.
 It is often used as a bridge to lung transplant.

-A double lumen endotracheal tube is a type of ETT where there are two lumens.
+A double lumen endotracheal tube is a type of intubation device where there are two lumens.

 It is designed to isolate the lungs from one another anatomically and/or physiologically:

-anatomical lung separation: isolatation of diseased lung from contaminating the non-diseased lung
+anatomical lung separation: isolation of diseased lung from contaminating the non-diseased lung

 Drug and toxin induced pulmonary hypertension is one of the causes of pulmonary arterial hypertension.
 It falls under group 1.3 under the Dana point classification system of pulmonary hypertension.